Martha Niquille

-Martha Niquille-Eberle, (born 1954), is a Swiss jurist and judge at the Federal Supreme Court of Switzerland in Lausanne.
+Martha Niquille-Eberle (born 1954) is a Swiss jurist and judge at the Federal Supreme Court of Switzerland in Lausanne.
 In 2021, and after ninety seven male presidents, she assumed she as its president as the first woman.
 She is a member of the political party The Centre.

 Early life and education

 She was born on the 27 August 1954 and grew up in Muolen.
 She attended law school at the University of St.Gallen where she obtained her doctorate in 1982 and the lawyers exam in 1984.
 Between 1979 and 1981 she was an assistant for constitutional and administrative law at the University of St. Gallen.
-She practiced as a lawyer in St.Gallen between 1984 to 1988.
+She practiced as a lawyer in St.Gallen between 1984 and 1988.

 Professional career

 From 1987 to 1993 she was a lecturer at the University of St. Gallen for law on obligations and also a part-time judge at the Cantonal Court of St. Gallen.
 From 1993 to 2008 she was a regular judge at the Cantonal Court of St. Gallen, and assumed as its president between 2005 and 2007.
 For the time her children attended primary school she was granted an exceptional 80% tenure as at the time judges were obliged to a work a 100%.